celt29/reading-notes/Read02.md

 **Linux is case sensitive** (for literally everything) where as windows isn't.

-**There are no extensions in Linux** like .exe .jpg etc. Linux identifies the file by looking inside and doesn't use extensions to identify files.
+**There are no extensions in Linux** like, .exe, .jpg, etc. Linux identifies the file by looking inside and doesn't use extensions to identify files.
 There's a command called `file` that I can use to identify what the file actually is.

-**Spaces:** So I can't space two words apart and think Linux will know which is which, it won't.
+**Spaces:** I can't space two words apart and think Linux will know which is which, it won't.
 So if I cd to something only the first CLA will be used even though the directory I wanna go to is two words.
 The way to around this is by using quotes.
 Either single or double quotes.
 I do that and it's a package deal.

 **Escape Characters:** The backslash \ is such a character.
 It nullifies the special meaning of the next character.
 In the the tutorial they used Holiday Photos where normal Holiday Photos would be two separate CLA's but with backslash after Holiday\ Photos it removes that space and it becomes Holiday Photos as a package in the eyes of the computer.
 SHORTCUT: if I do tab before I type the space between words the tab will complete what I want to say and automatically escape that space without me having to use the \.